Elia-Karrer/open-tesla-charging-port/README.md

 # Legal
 * This code is only published for educational purposes
-* I am not responsible for any damage done by this code
+* I am not responsible for any damage done, using this code

 # Credits
 * github.com/fredilarsen/TeslaChargeDoorOpener